GREENHOUSE GAS ACCOUNTING TOOL

 The tool has been reviewed by the Carbon Disclosure Project for compliance, and can be used to disclose council emissions data to the CDP-ICLEI Unified Reporting System in the Local Government Emissions section.

-The tool is free to use for all councils in England.
+The tool is free to use for all councils in England and Wales.

 If you have any questions or suggestions for improvement, please contact email@example.com.

 The Greenhouse Gas Accounting Tool is currently being updated, a new version will be available in July 2021.
 Updates will include the government’s new conversion factors for GHG reporting, as updated on 2 June.